Achievable logoAchievable logo

 3. Interpret

-From (∞,−1), g′(x) is positive so g(x) is increasing.
+From (∞,−1), g′(x) is positive, so g(x) is increasing.

-From (−1,54), g(x) continues increasing.
-This means that there is no relative maximum or minimum at x=−1.
+From (−1,54), g′(x) is still positive, so g(x) continues increasing.
+Since there’s no sign change at x=−1, there is no relative maximum or minimum at x=−1.

-Around x=54,g′(x) changes from positive to negative.
-So g(x) increases and then decreases which means there is a relative maximum at x=54.
+Around x=54, g′(x) changes from positive to negative.
+So g(x) increases and then decreases, which means there is a relative maximum at x=54.

-Around x=2,g′(x) changes from negative to positive.
-So g(x) decreases and then increases which means there is a relative minimum at x=2.
+Around x=2, g′(x) changes from negative to positive.
+So g(x) decreases and then increases, which means there is a relative minimum at x=2.

 Because g(x) is a polynomial with an odd degree, it has no absolute extrema.
-As x becomes very large, y also follows.
-As x approaches −∞, so does y. :::
+As x→∞, g(x)→∞, and as x→−∞, g(x)→−∞.

 AP tip:

-In addition to a sign chart for f′(x), you must state what it means about f(x) (increasing or decreasing) to justify a relative max, min, or neither at a critical point.
+In addition to a sign chart for f′(x), you must state what it implies about f(x) (increasing or decreasing) to justify a relative max, min, or neither at a critical point.
 A sign chart alone won’t be enough.

 It suffices to make a statement such as “there is a relative maximum at x=1 because f(x) is increasing and then decreasing” or “because f′(x) changes from positive to negative.”